MaximilianRekuts/Investigating-TMDb-Movie-Data-Set/README.md

 The Movie Database (TMDb),
 including user ratings and revenue.

+The projects purpose is to investigate the TMDb data set.

 Questions to be answered

 1. What is the average runtime over years?